SeldonIO/seldon-core/readme.md

 Machine learning deployment has many [challenges](./docs/challenges.md).
 Seldon Core intends to help with these challenges.
 Its high level goals are:

- - Allow data scientists to create models using any machine learning toolkit or programming language.
-We plan to initially cover the tools/languages below:
-   - Python based models including
-     - Tensorflow models
-     - Sklearn models
-   - Spark models
+ - Allow organisations to run and manage machine learning models built using any machine learning toolkit.
+Any model that can be run inside a Docker container can run in Seldon Core.
+ - Provide a production ready machine learning deployment system on top of Kubernetes and integrating well with other Cloud Native tools.
+ - Provide the tools to allow complex metrics, optimization and proper compliance of machine learning models in production.
-   - H2O models
+   - Optimize your models using multi-armed bandit solvers
-   - R models
+   - Run Outlier Detection models
- - Expose machine learning models via REST and gRPC automatically when deployed for easy integration into business apps that need predictions.
- - Allow complex runtime inference graphs to be deployed as microservices.
-These graphs can be composed of:
-   - Models - runtime inference executable for machine learning models
-   - Routers - route API requests to sub-graphs.
-Examples: AB Tests, Multi-Armed Bandits.
+   - Get alerts on Concept Drift
-   - Combiners - combine the responses from sub-graphs.
-Examples: ensembles of models
+   - Provide black-box model explanations of running models
-   - Transformers - transform request or responses.
-Example: transform feature requests.
+ - Automatically expose REST and gRPC endpoints to allow business application to easily call your machine learning models.
  - Handle full lifecycle management of the deployed model:
     - Updating the runtime graph with no downtime
     - Scaling
     - Monitoring
     - Security

 ## Prerequisites

   A [Kubernetes](https://kubernetes.io/) Cluster.
 Kubernetes can be deployed into many environments, both on cloud and on-premise.